AndresICM/16S_metabarcoding_phyloseq/README.md

 map <- read.csv(mapfile)
 map <- sample_data(map)
 ```
-Now to merge the map file with Mothur data, we need that the rownames from the map file matches the sample names in the shared and taxonomy files
+Now to merge the map file with Mothur data, we need that the row names from the map file match the sample names in the shared and taxonomy files

 ```
-# Assign rownames to be Sample
+# Assign row names to be Sample
 rownames(map) <- map$Sample

 # Merge mothurdata object with sample metadata